pgxcentre/genipe/docs/index.rst

                            chromosome number by '{chrom}', e.g.
                            'genetic_map_chr{chrom}_combined_b37.txt').
      --sample-file FILE    The name of IMPUTE2's sample file.

+   IMPUTE2 Chromosome X Reference:
+     --hap-nonPAR FILE     The IMPUTE2's haplotype file for the non- pseudoautosomal region of chromosome 23.
+     --hap-PAR1 FILE       The IMPUTE2's haplotype file for the first pseudoautosomal region of chromosome 23.
+     --hap-PAR2 FILE       The IMPUTE2's haplotype file for the second pseudoautosomal region of chromosome 23.
+     --legend-nonPAR FILE  The IMPUTE2's legend file for the non-pseudoautosomal region of chromosome 23.
+     --legend-PAR1 FILE    The IMPUTE2's legend file for the first pseudoautosomal region of chromosome 23.
+     --legend-PAR2 FILE    The IMPUTE2's legend file for the second pseudoautosomal region of chromosome 23.
+     --map-nonPAR FILE     The IMPUTE2's map file for the non-pseudoautosomal region of chromosome 23.
+     --map-PAR1 FILE       The IMPUTE2's map file for the first pseudoautosomal region of chromosome 23.
+     --map-PAR2 FILE       The IMPUTE2's map file for the second pseudoautosomal region of chromosome 23.

+   IMPUTE2 Options:
+     --impute2-bin BINARY  The IMPUTE2 binary if it's not in the path.
-     --filtering-rules RULE [RULE ...]
+     --segment-length BP   The length of a single segment for imputation.
+[5e+06] --filtering-rules RULE [RULE ...]
                            IMPUTE2 filtering rules (optional).
+     --impute2-extra OPTIONS
+                           IMPUTE2 extra parameters.
+Put the extra parameters between single or normal quotes (e.g. --impute2-extra '-buffer 250 -Ne 20000').

    IMPUTE2 Merger Options:
      --probability FLOAT   The probability threshold for no calls. [<0.9]